ComputeCanada/mc-hub/docs/usage-statistics.md

 successfully.
 Monitoring must run continuously for useful timing measurements.

 ## Definitions

+Automated [benchmark deployments](benchmarks.md) are excluded from all adoption counts and timing/lifetime aggregates on this dashboard.
+Their results appear on the separate Benchmarks page.

 - Successful deployments are cluster lifetimes first observed healthy in the selected period.
 Rebuilds start new lifetimes.
 Configuration updates have separate